Another Word For FAKE_IT

 fictionalize

-Verb : To convert something into a novel or other dramatic work
+Verb : (transitive) To convert (something) real into a novel or other dramatic work.

 look like